Travel Advice for Morocco

-A full 10 year passport is required with 6 months remaining validity.
+A full passport is required.
 It may be wise to have a photocopy of the important page(s) to carry around with you as ID should be presented on request and therefore carried at all times.

 Most nationals will not require a visa to visit Morocco, however, en route you will be presented with a landing card.
 On arrival in Morocco you will be required to hand over this completed card with your passport at immigration for a FREE one month entry stamp.

-For nationals requiring a visa, this can be done at a reasonable speed direct with Moroccan Embassy in London; we will provide proof of return travel and holiday booking, by fax if necessary, direct to the embassy, to complete your application successfully.
+For nationals requiring a visa, this can be done at a reasonable speed direct through Moroccan Embassies, located in most countries; we will provide proof of return travel and holiday booking to complete your application successfully.

-It is illegal to import or export Moroccan currency over 1000 dhs so we advise using the following methods:
+It is illegal to import or export Moroccan currency (Dirhams) so we advise using the following methods:

-1. ATMs are installed in most towns so this is a secure and cost-effective way to retrieve money from your bank account or credit card (usually up to maximum of 2000 dhs) - please check costs involved with your bank or card issuer; we have had plenty of reports of some credit card issuers using poor exchange rates on both purchases and cash advances, best stick to debit cards if possible or .....
+1. ATMs are installed in most towns so this is a secure and cost-effective way to retrieve money from your bank account or credit card (usually up to maximum of 2000 dhs per transaction or per day) - please check costs involved with your bank or card issuer; we have had reports of some credit card issuers using poor exchange rates on both purchases and cash advances, best stick to debit cards if possible.

-2. UK Sterling cash (or US Dollars or Euros), if you are happy with the security of taking cash, are perfect as you can change into local currency when you wish at any hotel, airport or bureau de change.
+2. UK Sterling cash (or US Dollars or Euros).
+If you are happy with the security of taking cash then you can change your notes into local currency when you wish at any hotel, airport or bureau de change.
 The exchange rate is fairly fixed and commission rates low or non-existent.

 NB: keep your exchange receipts to change money back into Sterling (if available) at the airport for your return journey, useful but also technically compulsory.

-Morocco is on GMT for most of the year.
 In 2014, for the first time, Morocco decided to standardize the movement of its clocks with the rest of Europe, however clocks move again during the period of Ramadan to lessen daylight hours.
-In 2017 these dates are:
+In 2018 these dates are:

 Insurance is HIGHLY RECOMMENDED for travellers to Morocco.